 Ovulation is the event that releases the oocyte from the follicle.
 This event is under the control of LH.
 As we will discuss later, just prior to ovulation there is a sharp increase in the levels of LH.
 This increase is referred to as the LH surge and is the apparent trigger for the events of ovulation.
 The Graafian follicle moves to the surface of the ovary and appears like a small blister on the ovarian wall.
 Ovulation is achieved when this "blister" bursts and the oocyte, the follicular fluid, and the cumulus layer of granulosa cells is expelled from the follicle.
 The cumulus cells surrounding the oocyte at ovulation are called the corona radiata.
-One other important event of ovulation is that the LH surge triggers the completion of meiosis I and the beginning of meiosis II (meiosis II will be completed only if fertilization occurs).

-The granulosa cells and thecal cells that remain as the post ovulatory ovarian follicle become the corpus luteum (luteum = yellow, corpus = body).
+The remaining granulosa cells and thecal cells of the follicle become the corpus luteum (luteum = yellow, corpus = body).
 This change of the follicle to a corpus luteum is called luteinization and is brought about by the increase of luteinizing hormone (LH).
 The corpus luteum becomes the endocrine portion of the ovary and secretes estrogen and progesterone (described later).
 Progesterone is a hormone critical for establishing and maintaining pregnancy.
 The progesterone levels secreted by the corpus luteum during pregnancy send negative feedback to the hypothalamus and pituitary gland to keep GnRH, LH and FSH secretions low so that no other dominant follicles develop while a woman is pregnant.